If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 Over time, heat damage and other chemical activities can alter the porosity of usually porous hair.

-The properties of hair with a greater porosity
+The properties with a greater porosity

 Whether owing to heredity or hair damage, hair with high porosity quickly absorbs moisture into the hair shaft.
 However, it cannot hold water for an extended period because the cuticle often has gaps.